Philanthropy: We Give Back

 When the COVID-19 crisis struck in early 2020, we quickly stepped up to help Georgians across our state.
-We were one of the very first law firms to donate to causes we believed in.
+We were one of the very first law firms to donate to causes that helped our fellow Georgians.
 Early on, we made significant financial contributions to:

 - the Atlanta Community Food Bank so that families wouldn’t go without eating;